wp-plugins/iterative-headlines/readme.txt

 = 1.2 =
 Much faster.
 The plugin now caches all results locally and no longer has any major effect on load time.
 Also, full support for UTF-8.

+= 1.4 =
+Fixing some core bugs on fresh sites.
+All users are brought to the latest version of the API as well, which provides more flexibility and speed as well as an improved algorithm.